iaxax/le/README.md

 **Build**

+* Following steps are verified in my pc(Ubuntu 16.04 LTS)

 * Install Rose, please refer to [here](http://rosecompiler.org/ROSE_HTML_Reference/installation.html) (That takes really a long time for me, so just be patient)

 * Modify build/Makefile